 You see, cleansers like washing soda are considered a base, while buildup removers like citric acid are, well, an acid!
 While both of these components are essential to a good recipe, they neutralize each other if used at the same time.
-Many homemade recipes mix them together, when really they’re best left separate.
+Many dishwasher detergent recipes mix them together, when really they’re best left separate.

 Here’s an analogy: Hot water is soothing and relaxing, while cold water is refreshing and invigorating.
 However, when you mix the two together you end up with tepid water and lose the benefits of both.

-What makes a good dishwasher detergent recipe?
+So, what makes a good dishwasher detergent recipe?

 Most commercial detergents use at least 50% washing soda in their formulas, with the remaining ingredients usually being water softeners and rinse aids.

 Unfortunately, the extra ingredients in most popular detergents – this one, for example – get an “F” from the EWG for things like developmental and reproductive toxicity, respiratory concerns, environmental toxicity and carcinogenicity.

 Really, just washing soda?

 If this is what you’re thinking, you’re not alone.
-Other homemade recipes contain ingredients like borax, salt, and baking soda, which can make them seem more legitimate somehow.
+Other homemade recipes contain ingredients like borax, kosher salt, epsom salt and baking soda, which can make them seem more legitimate somehow.
 Truth be told, though, all three of these ingredients do the same thing as washing soda – raise pH and soften water – just less effectively.

 The only exception is borax, which in addition to helping raise pH also combines with washing soda to create hydrogen peroxide.
 However, you can get the same effect – only stronger – simply by using a natural oxygen bleach in your formula.
-This can be helpful if you’re still experiencing hard water deposits after using this detergent plus one or both of the rinse aids.
+This can be helpful if you’re still experiencing hard water deposits after using this detergent along with one or both of the rinse aids.

 For instructions on adding oxygen bleach to your recipe, see the troubleshooting section at the bottom of this post.